nhenezi/pyftp/readme.md

 * `ls directory` lists all files in directory. *NOTE*: If directory is not specified, current directory is listed.
 * `put local remote` copies local file to remote.
 * `get remote local` copies remote file to local.
+* local mode - Allows execution of commands on local machine inside pyftp.
+To execute command on local machine enter single space followed by command you want to execute.
+Example: ` ls -a` lists all files in working directory on local machine.

 ## TODO

 ### General features
 * auto completion
-* local mode - Allow execution of commands on local machine inside pyftp.
-Suggestion: Use one space ` ` as prefix for local mode.
-Example ` pwd` will print working directory on local machine
 * command history
 * multiple transfer types (currently only binary is used)